A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

-In other words, both output degree and running time are polynomial in $\degC n^{n \log(n)} D^{n \log(n)}$ and the running time is essentially cubic in the output degree, and subquadratic in the output size (the output is made of bivariate polynomials, so in output degree $\delta$, the output size is essentially $\delta^2$).
+In other words, both output degree and running time are polynomial in the quantity $\degC\, (nD)^{n \log(d)}$; the running time is essentially cubic in the output degree, and subquadratic in the output size --- recall that if the bivariate polynomials returned as output have degree $\delta$, the output size, in terms of number of coefficients in $\QQ$, is essentially $n\delta^2$.

 The algorithm is probabilistic in the following sense: at several steps, we have to choose random elements from the base field, typically in the form of matrices or vectors.
 Every time a random element $\gamma$ is chosen in a parameter space such as $\QQ^i$, there will exist a non-zero polynomial $\Delta$ such that success is guaranteed as soon as $\Delta(\gamma)\ne 0$.